Students with Disabilities

 Accessibility Overseas

-Identify your needs, consider alternative ways to meet them and research reasonable accommodations prior to your departure abroad.
+Before going abroad, identify your needs, explore alternative ways to meet them, and research reasonable accommodations.

 Quick Tips

-4. Think about how you will answer questions about your disability in the language of your host country.
-Look up key vocabulary words ahead of time.
+4. Prepare how you'll discuss your disability in the language of your host country.
+Learn key vocabulary in advance.

 Other things to consider when choosing a host country